benbranyon/slsc-main/wp-content/plugins/gutentor/readme.txt

 === 5.
 GUTENTOR WIDGETS ===

 Gutentor widgets are independent blocks, a very simple way to create your site section and blocks.
-The main difference between Gutentor Module and Gutentor Modules is Gutentor widgets have already predefined elements, you will not be able to add new elements whereas on Gutentor Modules you have to add individual Gutentor Elements as you want.
+The main difference between Gutentor Module and Gutentor Widgets is Gutentor widgets have already predefined elements, you will not be able to add new elements whereas on Gutentor Modules you can/have to add individual Gutentor Elements as you want.

 - **About Widget:** Gutentor’s About block lets you add titles, photo, description and buttons to design the about section of your web page.
 You can choose the About Block design from 3 preset Template.
 Each individuals elements has its options for colour, margin-padding, typography, border and other necessary options.